mitchmindtree/CppGen/README.md

     git clone https://github.com/mitchmindtree/CppGen.py.git ~/.vim/plugin

-Or drag the CppGen folder into `~/.vim/plugin` (you might need to make the `~/.vim/plugin` directory first).
+Or move the CppGen folder into `~/.vim/plugin` (you might need to make the `~/.vim/plugin` directory first).
 Ready to go!

 Using CppGen.py as a vim plugin is even easier:

     :CppGen name1 name2 name3

-This will generate your .cpp and .h files with name1, name2 and name3 in the current working directory.
-You can generate as many files as will fit on the line this way.
+This is the same as calling `$ python CppGen.py <dir> name1 name2 name3`
+where "<dir>" is equal to the ":pwd" command in vim.

 Dependency